AdrianaStoi/Taste-of-Romania/TESTING.md

 [Back to table of contents](#table-of-contents)

-## User stories
+## User stories Testing

 __EPIC: Back-end Store Administration__

-1. As store owner, I can access an admin panel where I can view users, edit, delete, products, categories, orders, comments, and ratings and filter in the sections so that I can efficiently manage the store.
+_1. As store owner, I can access an admin panel where I can view users, edit, delete, products, categories, orders, comments, and ratings and filter in the sections so that I can efficiently manage the store._

 * The admin can access the admin panel in the backend.
 In the Admin panel, he can view users, comments, and articles.
 He can filter each section accordingly.

 __EPIC: Store viewing and navigation__

-2. As a site user I want to be able to easily navigate on the site so that I can find the products available.
+_2. As a site user I want to be able to easily navigate on the site so that I can find the products available._

 * The users can easily navigate from page to page using the navigation bar and menu.